San Francisco Unicorns: 2024 season

 In December 2023, it was announced that the second season of the tournament would begin on July 4, 2024, four days after the conclusion of the 2024 ICC Men's T20 World Cup.
 The date was later moved to July 5.

 On February 15, 2024, the overseas players Harris Rauf and Finn Allen were retained.
 On March 1, 2024, the domestic player retention list was announced.
 Corey Anderson, Liam Plunkett, Carmi le Roux, Brody Couch, and Sanjay Krishnamurthi were among the domestic players that were retained.

 The domestic players' draft was virtually held on March 21, 2024, with a total of 20 players being picked by the teams over 10 rounds.
 An additional draft is scheduled for June 16 in order for teams to complete their squads.

 Hassan Khan, Tajinder Singh, Karima Gore, and Jahmar Hamilton were prominent names picked in the domestic round of the draft.

 Matthew Short, Jake Fraser-McGurk, Matt Henry, and Josh Inglis were also announced as direct overseas signing by the Unicorns for their second season.

 In June 2024, the team announced direct signing of Australia Test and ODI skipper Pat Cummins.
 After signing a four-year contract with the team, Cummins is expected to fill in the leadership vacuum at the Unicorns after Aaron Finch's retirement.
 He was subsequently announced as the captain.

 Pat Cummins has signed a four-year contract with San Francisco Unicorns, becoming one of the highest-profile players on the roster of a Major League Cricket (MLC) franchise.

+2026 Season

+Ahead of the 2026 season, the Unicorns retained captain Matthew Short, Finn Allen, Haris Rauf, Cooper Connolly, Xavier Bartlett, Hassan Khan and other key players, while adding Aakarshit Gomel, Zia-ul-Haq, Muhammad Ilyas, Saideep Ganesh and Anirudh Imanuel through the Major League Cricket draft.

+The Unicorns also signed Aaron Hardie, Oliver Peake and Lhuan-dre Pretorius ahead of the tournament.
+After Cooper Connolly was ruled out through injury, Connor Esterhuizen joined the squad as his replacement.

+The Unicorns began their campaign with a victory over Los Angeles Knight Riders, followed by wins against Texas Super Kings, MI New York and Washington Freedom to extend their unbeaten start.
+They later defeated Seattle Orcas and continued their impressive run at the top of the standings before suffering their first defeat of the season against Los Angeles Knight Riders.
+They quickly bounced back with victories over MI New York and Seattle Orcas, the latter confirming a top-of-the-table finish at the end of the league stage.

+Having finished first in the league stage, the Unicorns advanced directly to the Qualifier, where they were defeated by Los Angeles Knight Riders, forcing them into the Challenger.
+There, despite an unbeaten century from Matthew Short, they suffered a narrow seven-run defeat to Washington Freedom, ending their campaign one win short of reaching the final.